la2050/challenge/_2021/live/creative-healing-for-youth-in-pain.md

   like to continue participating in CHYP programs, and the weekly attendance illustrates the group members’ enthusiasm.
 When asked to describe in one word how CHYP teens feel about CHYPchats, most identified, “community, friendship, inclusive, inspirational, and helpful.”
 With this CHYPchat expansion, focusing on a specific cohort that completes a program cycle together, the definition and measurements for success will be adjusted.
 The program will be considered successful if at least 60% of participants complete their designated cycle.
   Furthermore, the program will be deemed effective if at least 50% of participants report improved feelings of connectedness during a pre- and post-survey.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '48' Describe how Los Angeles County will be different if your work is successful.: >- Chronic pain in teens affects quality of life: school, friendships, physical activities, family life, sleep, mood, anxiety, eating behaviors, substance
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '48' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '480' Describe how Los Angeles County will be different if your work is successful.: >- Chronic pain in teens affects quality of life: school, friendships, physical activities, family life, sleep, mood, anxiety, eating behaviors, substance